 “This is a dissertation or a story?”
 Ethan Liss asked.

 “Hush, my friend,” said Okin.
 “I’m on a roll.

 “So, cast your mind back to the day when Morey Amsterdam was on every television screen in North America.
 He was, to be fair, a short, flat footed, stocky, swarthy man with a regrettable over abundance of body hair.
 His facial features were those of a bull dog.
-He was an extraordinary comedian and entertainer, but he looked like an overfed hell-clown.
-His was an unfortunate body type for one aspiring to feminine beauty.
-But there he stood in #1005 in front of a floor to ceiling mirror wearing nothing but a pair of pink panties while Rosemarie presented him with the corset.
+He was an extraordinary comedian , great timing, but he looked like an overfed hell-clown.
+But there he stood in #1005 in front of a floor to ceiling mirror wearing nothing but a pair of lace panties while Rose Marie presented him with the corset.

 “The corset was purchased at Lady Olga’s Corset Shop in the Village.
 And Lady Olga herself had quite a story to tell.”

 Ethan made an ‘hmm’ sound into his coffee cup.

 “She came to New York after the war,” said Okin.
 “And she was what was then referred to as a displaced person or a DP.
 Today she would be called a refugee and granted a gentle hand up by a compassionate and welcoming government, but not back then.
 In fact, the United States government wanted to send her back to Poland, but she disappeared long enough to find Mr and Mrs Brodski, relatives to sponsor her in America.
 The sponsoring Brodskis weren’t really relatives at all, but the husband and wife owners of the Little Poland Borscht House in Brooklyn.
 They welcomed Olga into their midst and rented her space on the bare floor on which to sleep and employed her washing pots and peeling beets for which she was paid $5 a week, perhaps not coincidentally the same amount they charged Olga for renting her space of bare floor.